 Why You Should Visit

-The Brock-Sampson and Hardin Ridge natural area offers rugged terrain with high ridge tops and steep slopes that give way to deep ravines.
+The Brock Sampson and Hardin Ridge natural area in Floyd County offers rugged terrain with high ridge tops and steep slopes that give way to deep ravines.
 This preserve complex is part of the Knobstone Escarpment, a geologic region sometimes referred to as "the little mountains of Indiana."
-This nature preserve is found in Floyd County, famous for its “knobs” that escaped the leveling effect of glaciers.
+This nature preserve is found in Floyd County, famous for its "knobs" that escaped the leveling effect of glaciers.
 Here steep valleys dissect the land and the natural relief can be 450 feet or more.
 The knobs of Floyd County are one of the few places in Indiana where Virginia pine is native and it intermingles with chestnut oak on the ridge tops to yield a gnarled, weather-worn appearance to the high points of this landscape.

 What The Nature Conservancy is Doing